CodeOptimization/reservoir_sampling/Notes.md

 > To get _m_ samples, we just store _m_ elements in the reservoir.

 1. Storing first _m_ elements.
 If there are only _m_ elements, that's it.
-> For the _i_th element(i > m), the probability it be sampled should eauql to the probability of each element sampled in the list of m elements, which is m / i.
+> For the _i_th element(i > m), the probability it be sampled should eauql to the probability of each element sampled in the list of m elements, which is (m / i).

-2.For the _i_th element(i > m), we will set its probability to be added in the reservoir as m / i.
+2.For the _i_th element(i > m), we will set its probability to be added in the reservoir as (m / i).
 As for the elements in the reservoir, we will choose one randomly and replace it with the _i_th element.

+    haha

 ## Weighted Sampling
 TBD